estherlin/enph352/src/lab2/labbook.md

 I tried the M-G on switch by comparing ```glycerol-t2-3``` results with ```glycerol-t2-1``` and ```glycerol-t2-2```.
 The T2 measured in ```glycerol-t2-3``` is much lower.
 This makes sense, because when M-G is on, it reduces the error.

 So I'm pretty confused by this.
 It seems like my T2 changes based on delay time.
 At least it changes consistently! ```glycerol-t2-1``` and ```glycerol-t2-2``` are the same experiement (same parameters) and their values of T2 are pretty similar. ```glycerol-t2-6``` and ```glycerol-t2-7``` are also the the same experiment and their T2 values are similar too.
 Meanwhile, the T2 values measured with a delay of 2 or 4 ms is also different.
 If I am to trust any of these measurements, I would trust the one with the 8ms delay time.
-THis is because more taime has passed and hopefully less interactions will be taken into account.
+This is because more taime has passed and hopefully less interactions will be taken into account.

+Originally, I did not take into account the first peak into the fits… Why would I not do that?
+That's so dumb.
+Here is a picture of what it would look like if I didnt.

 >   ![more_t2](../../data/lab2/week3/more_t2.png)
 >